greatLion444/react-studio-1/README.md

 Make sure you're signed into your GitHub account (either real or anonymous is fine for this).

+If you do not follow these three steps for forking, your react app WILL NOT DEPLOY CORRECTLY!

-Then click the green "Use this template" button to create a copy of the repository on your own account.
+1) Click the green **"Use this template"** button to initiate a copy of the repository on your own account.

-**Set the name to `react-studio` and make it Public**
+2) In the menu, set the name to `react-studio` and **make it Public**

-**Check "Include all branches"**
+3) Lastly, **check "Include all branches"**

 Then, clone your new repository and open it in your editor of choice.